landerson02/BuckyWorld/README.md

 ### Running The Application

-To run locally, go to the buckymongo directory and run `docker compose up --build`
+To run locally, go to the buckymongo directory and run `docker compose up --build`, make sure you have docker running on your computer

 **Note**: it is not recommended to run the app on the vm until we get a pipeline set up with automatic updates

-To see what is running on the vm, on your local computer, run `user@cs506-team-13 -L localhost:3000:localhost:3000` in a new terminal window
+To see what is running on the vm, on your local computer, run `ssh user@cs506-team-13.cs.wisc.edu -L localhost:3000:localhost:3000` in a new terminal window

+In general, to access the shared repository on the vm

+run `ssh user@cs506-team-13.cs.wisc.edu`

+then `cd /nobackup/buckymongo/`

+you should be inside the repository

 ### User Requirements